 In a sculpture of a 1984 Mercedes Benz, Car-a-oke questions the effect that the car has on the Californian, who spends an average of 90 hours a year in traffic.
 What does it mean to exist in a private space that travels all over public spaces?
 In a future where cars may drive themselves, what will we do while stuck in traffic?

-Please note the last day of this installation is Thursday, May 18th.
+Please note the last day of this installation was Thursday, May 18, 2017.

 biodiesel converted hipster car